crazoter/My-Docs/docs/manga_reviews.md

   * Comedy:       🙂😀😆😂🤣
   * Action:       🤜🔪⚔️💣
   * Storytelling: ✋😑👌 👍💯
-  * Verdict:      This is really good
+  * Verdict:      This is really good, but manhwa's got some rough edges
 ```
 * Grand Blue
 ```